Joseph Pariseau: Life

 She was born Esther Pariseau in Saint-Elzéar, 3 mi from Saint-Martin, Laval, Quebec, Canada.
-In 1843, at the age of 20, she entered the convent of the newly founded Sisters of Charity of Providence (now Sisters of Providence) in Montreal.
+In 1843, at the age of 20, she entered a convent of the newly founded Sisters of Charity of Providence (now Sisters of Providence) in Montreal.
 At that time, her father, a carriagemaker who had accompanied her, is said to have remarked to the Mother Superior, "I bring you my daughter, Esther, who wishes to dedicate herself to the religious life.
 She can read, write, figure accurately, sew, cook, spin and do all manner of housework.
 She can even do carpentering, handling a hammer and saw as well as her father.
 She can also plan for others and she succeeds in anything she undertakes.
 I assure you, Madame, that she will make a good Superior some day."
 She took the name Sister Joseph in honor of her father.

 In 1856, Augustin-Magloire Blanchet, the bishop of the new Diocese of Nesqually (now the Archdiocese of Seattle), approached the Sisters of Providence in Montreal, seeking their assistance for his diocese in the Pacific Northwest Territories of the United States.
 Mother Joseph was chosen to lead four companions as missionaries to that region.
 Accompanied by the bishop, they spent over a month traveling from Montreal arriving on the 8 December of that year.
 They traveled to New York by train and to Panama by ship.
 They crossed the Isthmus of Panama by the Panama Canal Railway and then went to Oregon aboard the steamboat Brother Jonathon.
 They arrived only to find that the Vicar General had expected them to settle elsewhere and had not made arrangements for their housing.
 Their first days were spent sleeping in the attic of the bishop's small home.

 Within a few months, the Sisters had made their home in Vancouver, Washington.
 A small cabin served as both their convent and first school, which opened 14 April 1857.
 They accepted into their care several orphans and an elderly man who was homeless.
 Bishop Blanchet gave them two acres on the St. James Mission Claim, and on this land a small group of multi-purpose buildings sprang up.
-The Sisters named their new home Providence of the Holy Angels.
+The sisters named their new home Providence of the Holy Angels.
 Over the next few years, it housed the convent, novitiate, and infirmary, an orphanage for both boys and girls, a boarding and day school, rooms for the elderly and insane and the first St. Joseph Hospital.
-The Sisters also cared for the clergy of St. James Cathedral, as well as visiting the poor and sick in their homes.
+The sisters also cared for the clergy of St. James Cathedral, as well as visiting the poor and sick in their homes.